RaulMermans/RaulMermans/README.md

 * Interfaces with decision-making
 * Technology with brand and culture

-I am interested in building systems that help people understand, decide, create, and act with greater clarity.
+I am interested in building systems that help people understand complexity, evaluate alternatives, and act with greater clarity.

 ---